itshady/Island-Generator/README.md

 * To create a regular diamond mesh:
   * `make run-diamond`

+For the square and irregular mesh in normal mode, width and height can be adjusted to 100x100 by adding -size to the end of the command-name (i.e `make run-square-size` or `make-run-irregular-size`).

 ### Generator Customization

 If you wish to customize the generation of a mesh, such as the relaxation level and number of polygons, simply add an argument to the generator portion of execution.